Finland: house prices up in Helsinki, but rest of the country slows

 The Finnish tax system still privileges owner-occupation.
 Despite reforms during the 1980s, a flat 29% tax deduction on mortgage interest remains in place, while imputed rental income and capital gains on permanent homes are untaxed.

-The Finnish economy expanded by 3.1% in 2017, amidst strong private consumption and growing employment, according to the Bank of Finland.
-It was the fastest growth since 2007.
+The Finnish economy expanded by about 2.7% in 2018, amidst improving exports, strong private consumption and growing employment, according to the Bank of Finland.
+It was the second fastest growth since 2010.

-The economy is expected to expand by a modest 2.5% this year, based on the central bank forecast.
+The economy is expected to expand by a modest 1.9% this year and by another 1.7% in 2020, based on the central bank forecast.

 The eurozone debt crisis dragged Finland’s economy back into recession in 2012, three years after an 8.3% contraction during the 2009 global financial crisis.
 The economy shrunk by 1.4% in 2012, and the contractions continued in 2013 and 2014, with the economy shrinking by 0.8% and 0.6%, respectively.